revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Go to the [[Eternal Queen]] instead
 [[Wersalia]] assists us

-Questions
+Questions:
 - Who is Victis
 	- He is my one true love
 - Why did you assist Torniar
 	- I was left with no choice
 - Why did piggy assist you
 	- Because I paid him
-- Why were we lured to Barbakan
+- What is the underlying goal of why we were lured to Barbakan
 	- Chaos
 - Has Virtelle been compromised by the cult in some way?
 	- From the very beginning she was made into a Dyvare, from as far back as birth, she was never not compromised.
 I should have killed her when I had the chance.
 Beyond that I do not know what the cult wanted